-- Guided meditation: Download an app and let it walk you through the steps of reaching into your consciousness.
+- Guided: Download an app and let it walk you through the steps of reaching into your consciousness.

-- Meditation with a teacher: An instructor can offer tricks to tapping into your mindfulness and developing greater discipline in your meditation.
+- With a teacher: An instructor can offer tricks to tapping into your mindfulness and developing greater discipline in your meditation.

-- Meditation for specific issues: You can practice meditation for sleep, anger, anxiety, pain and more.
+- For specific issues: You can practice meditation for sleep, anger, anxiety, pain and more.